-212 "The Rush of Water," Los Angeles Evening Express, February 25, 1891.
+215 "The Rush of Water," Los Angeles Evening Express, February 25, 1891.

-213 "Reclamation Meeting: Convention to Consider the Formation of Districts," Los Angeles Evening Express, April 4, 1891.
+216 "Reclamation Meeting: Convention to Consider the Formation of Districts," Los Angeles Evening Express, April 4, 1891.

-214 "Every real estate owner in Clearwater was in the council last night to devise ways and means to protect their lands against floods," Los Angeles Herald, July 18, 1891.
+217 "Every real estate owner in Clearwater was in the council last night to devise ways and means to protect their lands against floods," Los Angeles Herald, July 18, 1891.

-215 "To Prevent Overflow, Action Taken by Districts on the San Gabriel," Los Angeles Evening Express, August 20, 1891.; "Work in Progress.
+218 "To Prevent Overflow.
+Action Taken by Districts on the San Gabriel," Los Angeles Evening Express, August 20, 1891.; "Work in Progress.
 Improving the San Gabriel - The Terminal Railroad," Los Angeles Evening Express, August 27, 1891.

-216 "The Terminal's Progress.
+[&]quot;The Terminal's Progress.
 Bridging the San Gabriel - Channel Improvement," Los Angeles Evening Express, September 4, 1891.; "Clearwater," Los Angeles Herald, November 26, 1891.

-217 The Progressive Era was a time when societal problems were found to require remediation, and groups increasingly formed to better society.
+220 The Progressive Era was a time when societal problems were found to require remediation, and groups increasingly formed to damaging flood every 3.25 years.222 As a result, Southern California set out to control its rivers.
+As recorded by the U.S. Army:

-218 "Twelve Miles Waterway Clearwater-San Pedro," Press-Telegram, January 20, 1913.
+221 "Twelve Miles Waterway Clearwater-San Pedro," Press-Telegram, January 20, 1913.